ConvertAPI/convertapi-library-go/README.md

 ```

 This is the bare-minimum to convert a file using the ConvertAPI client, but you can do a great deal more with the ConvertAPI Go library.
-Take special note that you should replace `your-api-secret` with the secret you obtained in item two of the pre-requisites.
+Take special note that you should replace `api-token` with the token you obtained in item two of the pre-requisites.

 ### Conversion Without Temporarily Storing Files on the ConvertAPI File Server